 Learning to play the piano at age 5 and camping in the Rocky Mountains among wildflowers, American actress and TV personality Terra Wellington has proven to not only be a talented entertainer but also a well-known advocate for healthy living and the environment.

 Lifestyle Television Personality

-Releasing in 2018, she plays a supporting role in the black-and-white feature film Mississippi Requiem, a William Faulkner adaptation through Elysium Bandini Studios.
-Terra has also starred on CBS’ Criminal Minds, been a series regular on the family medical drama pilot “Rx,” and appeared in many indie films.
+An accomplished actress, Terra has played leading and supporting roles in 17 films.
+Most recently she was in the black-and-white feature film Mississippi Requiem, a William Faulkner adaptation starring Topher Grace and Amy Smart.
+Terra has also starred on CBS’ Criminal Minds, and has been a series regular on the family medical drama pilot “Rx.”

-Her most recent endeavor is as a chapter contributor to the book The Reducetarian Solution (TarcherPerigee, imprint of Penguin), with a foreword by Best-Selling Author Mark Bittman.
-In the book, she advocates for eating more plant-based foods — promoting Meatless Mondays and simple meat-reduction strategies for your family’s health and to benefit the environment.
+Her most recent writing endeavor is a chapter contributor to the book The Reducetarian Solution (TarcherPerigee, imprint of Penguin), with a foreword by Best-Selling Author Mark Bittman.
+In the book, she advocates for eating more plant-based foods, promotes Meatless Mondays, and outlines simple meat-reduction strategies for your family’s health and to benefit the environment.